joajfreitas/fcp-core/docs/hacking.rst

     │       └── specs        - Fcp object tree
     └── tests                - Tests for fcp
-        └── schemas          - Schemas used in fcp unit tests
+        └── schemas          - Schemas used in fcp unit tests └── generator    - Schemas used to test the generator

 .. code-block:: bash